 @system("touch .${_SERVER['DOCUMENT_ROOT']} /wp-codey.php");

-While the WPCode admin bar is hidden, malicious code snippets can be found here: /wp-admin/admin.php?page=wpcode
+While the WPCode admin bar is hidden, malicious code snippets may still be present at:

-Click edit on the suspicious snippet, clear its content then disable it—after you ensure the entries are clean, it’s safe to disable the plugin altogether.
+Open any suspicious snippet by clicking Edit, clear its contents, and then disable it.
+Once you’ve confirmed that all entries are clean, it’s safe to disable the plugin entirely.

 Malicious IPs used in this attack: 118.169.93.198, 179.43.191.19.